Description

 Cracked ground

 The cracked ground is the most advanced use of the Ice Cool package.
 This material is prepared to be used as a ground.
 The UV coordinates of ice texture are calculated in the world space so the material can be used regardless of mapping or ground size.
-There are multiple types of this material prepared for fulfil the requirements of quality and platform type that game targeting.
-The demo allows seeing differences between every type of the material by pressing keys 1-7 on the example map.
+There are multiple types of this material prepared to fulfill the requirements of quality and platform type that the game targets.
+The demo allows seeing differences between every type of material by pressing keys 1-7 on the example map.

 Material Type Lighting Reflections Platform